I spent $13 to add wireless charging to my iPhone

 Ultimately I settled on this pad from Invitian, which currently runs $13.57 (about £10 or AU$17).
 It, too, had mixed reviews, so I wasn't expecting much.
 If I decide to get another one, I'll probably choose this Nillkin-branded pad, which costs $12 US and has a 3.9-star average rating.
 (It's available for some Android phones as well.)

-I tested it with an iPhone 5S ($253.00 at Amazon.com) I keep on hand for such things, though I also tried it with my daily driver, a 6S Plus ($869.11 at Amazon Marketplace).
+I tested it with an iPhone 5S ($549.00 at OzMobiles) I keep on hand for such things, though I also tried it with my daily driver, a 6S Plus ($699.00 at OzMobiles).
 To do the actual charging, I used a Seneo Qi wireless charging pad I scooped up last month for $6.
 (That was a sale price; it currently runs $11.)

 So, yes, the whole setup cost more than $13 -- wireless charging requires a wireless charging pad or stand -- but simply adding the capability to your iPhone can be done for $13.57, or even $12 if you go with the aformentioned Nillkin.